-Chris H. Lynn is a moving image maker, sound artist, educator, and curator from the United States.
+Chris H. Lynn is a filmmaker, sound artist, educator, and curator from the United States.
 His digital images and Super 8 films explore the subtle rhythms of movement, light, and sound in urban and rural landscapes that vary from the Eastern shores of Maryland, U.S. to Nanjing, China.

 His sound works have been published on Impulsive Habitat, Verz Imprint, Green Field Recordings, Kandala Records, Plus Timbre and echOmusic and have appeared on radio programs worldwide.